 Fluticasone nasal spray is available over the counter as Pirinase Allergy (P medicine) and Pirinase Hayfever Relief (GSL medication) for adults aged 18 years and over.
 GSL version (available outside the pharmacy) contains 60 sprays, whereas the ‘P’ product contains 120 sprays.

 How long does it take for Pirinase to work?

 According to the product information, it may take 3-4 days to achieve maximum benefit from the treatment.

 Pirinase Hayfever Relief Budesonide nasal spray: the dose

-Pirinase Hayfever nasal spray is used once daily, usually in the morning, with two sprays instilled into each nostril.
-The dose may be reduced to once spray into each nostril once daily once symptoms are under control.
+Pirinase Hayfever nasal spray is used daily, usually in the morning, with two sprays instilled into each nostril.
+Once symptoms are under control, the dose may be reduced to once spray into each nostril once daily.